Practitioner

 Languages English

-Issues Developmental conditions; autism; ADHD; AuDHD; dual diagnosis; self-diagnosis; stress; anxiety; depression; alcohol use; employment; vocational counselling; academic coaching; life coaching
+Issues Neurodiversity; developmental conditions; autism; ADHD; AuDHD; dual diagnosis; self-diagnosis; stress; anxiety; depression; alcohol use; employment; vocational counselling; academic coaching; life coaching

 Approaches I use an eclectic approach to counseling that integrates my education in philosophy, psychology, social work, and the arts, as well as my professional development training in the following modalities: Cognitive Behavioral Therapy (CBT) for Anxiety Among Older Adults, University of Toronto; Cognitive Behavioural Therapy (CBT) for Depression Among Older Adults, University of Toronto; ACT for Beginners, Psychwire; Certificate in Dialectical Behaviour Therapy (DBT) Informed Practice, Adler Graduate Professional School; Certificate in Traumatic Stress with Dr. Bessel van der Kolk, Trauma Research Institute; Eight-Week Certificate in Mindfulness-Based Stress Reduction (MBSR), Palouse Mindfulness; Certificate in Applied Specialization in Mindfulness Meditation, University of Toronto; Certificate in An Autism-Informed Approach to Learning Mindfulness, Centre for Addiction and Mental Health (CAMH); Certificate in Cognitive-Behavioral Therapy (CBT) for Anxiety, University of Toronto; Certification in Philosophical Counselling, American Philosophical Practitioners Association (APPA)